mre/endler.dev/content/2025/paolo/index.md

 People knew him as a reliable and thorough craftsman.
 He fixed the pipes in his small town and made a good living doing so.

-One day, his friend Mario, another plumber, told him that he'd bought a plumbing machine.
+One day, his friend Mario told him that he'd bought a plumbing machine.
 Paolo was intrigued and asked how it worked.

 "It's magical!" said Mario.